Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 How to use it
 =============

+The easiest way to get started with Remote Monitoring is to deploy the running application to your Azure subscription through the command line interface [CLI](https://github.com/Azure/pcs-cli).
+Deployment instructions for the CLI are in the CLI repository.
+These instructions will show you how to deploy all Remote Monitoring resources, with seed data, and see a running solution.
+You can then customize, extend, or replace the components of the system to meet your needs.
+The [Developer Reference Guide](https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet/wiki/Developer-Reference-Guide) will facilitate customization by showing how to replace the containers deployed by the CLI with your own.

 To run Remote Monitoring on your local machine:
 1. Clone the repo with:
    `git clone --recursive https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet`